-The discoveries in 1966-9 (in chronological order)
+The discoveries in 1966-9 (in chronological order of tomb slab)

 HC <10>.
 Six pieces of a slightly coped slab of (probably) Purbeck marble, bearing in relief a large long-stemmed Latin cross with bulbous finials formed of fleurs-de-lys.
 The foot of the stem also ended in a fleur-de-lys.
 Illustrated by Schofield on p.168; not illustrated here.
 No outside edges survive, but the slab was possibly coffin-shaped.
+Datable to between c.1175 and c.1225.
+Stored above the Kitchener Chapel.

-Fig. 1.
+Fig 1.
+HC <15>.
 Fragment of Purbeck marble coffin slab with part of an inscription in Lombardic letters, 'EV:D'. (photo: © Andy Chopping, M.O.L.A.
-"Museum of London Archaeology")
+'Museum of London Archaeology')